FANZ Best Practice Recommendations

 FANZ supports best practice in franchising.
 In view of recent employment issues that have arisen in Australia in franchising, FANZ has developed some recommendations for franchisor members to help them to assist franchisees to comply with their employment obligations.

-FANZ's general recommendation is that all franchisor members consider how they can support franchisee compliance with employment laws where the franchisee employs staff.
-Franchisors can support franchisees in a variety of ways, through access to or directly providing franchisees information and education, tools, legal requirements (i.e. through specific Franchise Agreement of Franchisee Manual requirements) and monitoring.
+FANZ’s general recommendation is that all franchisor members consider how they can support franchisee compliance with employment laws where the franchisee employs staff.
+Franchisors can support franchisees in a variety of ways, through access to or directly providing franchisees information and education, tools, legal requirements (i.e. through specific Franchise Agreement or Franchisee Manual requirements) and monitoring.

 While franchisors are separate legal entities that are not responsible for franchisees’ legal compliance, FANZ recommends franchisors take an active approach in some or more areas.

 With the above in mind, any franchisor having any concerns about their own position should of course seek their own legal advice, and the following recommendations are not intended as a substitute for legal advice.
 They are intended as a number of options that could be considered by the franchisor and their advisers.

 - Ensure that your franchise agreement clearly and specifically requires franchisees to comply with all New Zealand employment laws.